- How to Optimize Space In Your New ADU

 3) Lot is Not Landlocked

 To build an ADU, your lot will need to actually make contact with the road.
 Due to certain access requirements, a landlocked lot cannot hold an ADU.
 However, you can have an ADU if your lot is connected via driveway to the road by way of an easement through another closer lot.
-Flat lots are also perfectly fine.
+Flag lots are also perfectly fine.

 4) Lot Has One Current Dwelling